 In 2005 she moved from California to the Pacific Northwest and joined Sun Microsystems as a staff engineer in the Compiler Performance Engineering team, analyzing compiler generated code and providing feedback and suggestions for improvement to the compiler group.
 She then decided to explore the world beyond scientific computing and joined Oracle as a Principal Engineer working on performance analysis for application server software.
-That was fun, but she realized that her real passions remains in area of performance analysis and evaluation of programming paradigms for high performance computing and that she really liked California.
-She is now a Research Scientist at the Texas Advanced Computing Center (TACC), working remotely from Monterey, CA on all sorts of exciting projects related to large scale parallel processing for scientific computing.
+That was fun, but she realized that her real passions remains in area of performance analysis and evaluation of programming paradigms for high performance computing and joined the Texas Advanced Computing Center (TACC), working on all sorts of exciting projects related to large scale parallel processing for scientific computing.
+In 2011, she joined Advanced Micro Devices (AMD) as a design engineer in the Systems Performance Optimization group.